 Saute onions in butter over medium-high heat.
 Then add almond flour and cook until mixture thickens.
 Add chicken broth.

-Add cream cheese and salsa, then stir to combine.
+Add sour cream and salsa, then stir to combine.

 Remove from heat and add chicken, 6 oz Cheddar cheese, and tortilla pieces.